brianglass/anastasis/files/matins.md

 Katavasia

-Daniel, great among the prophets, was once cast into the lionsÂ’ den; but, stretching out his hands in the form of the Cross, unharmed he was saved from being devoured by them, as he blessed Christ our God to the ages.
+Daniel, great among the prophets, was once cast into the lions’ den; but, stretching out his hands in the form of the Cross, unharmed he was saved from being devoured by them, as he blessed Christ our God to the ages.

 ****